stoneC0der/g-dark-theme/README.md

     ],
 ```

-7 To use a unique color for Vscode Separator
+7 To use a unique color for vscode functions & methods Separator

 ```json
   "separators.methods.borderColor": "#64778b3a",